larsks/rhel-osp-upgrade-docs/upgrade-keystone.md

 # Upgrading Keystone

-Because Keystone in Grizzly never purged expired tokens it is possible that your token table has a large number of expired entries.
+Because earlier releases of Keystone never purged expired tokens it is possible that your token table has a large number of expired entries.
 This can dramatically increase the time it takes to complete the database schema upgrade.

 You can alleviate this problem by running the following command before beginning the Keystone database upgrade process: